frictionlessdata/livemark/index.md

 $ pip install livemark
 ```

-## Usage

-Livemark comes with a command-line interface:
+After installation, you can use a command-line interface:

 ```bash
 # Build a single document